DerWolf01/wormhole/README.md

 ## Features

-- **Controller-Based Architecture**: Organize your code into controllers to handle specific paths and actions, improving modularity and readability.
+- **Controller-Based Architecture**: Organize your code into controllers for both server & client to handle specific paths and actions, improving modularity and readability.
-- **Reflectable**: Utilizes Dart's reflectable package for runtime reflection, enabling dynamic invocation of methods based on request paths.
 - **Middleware Support**: Easily add middleware for request preprocessing and postprocessing.
 - **Serializable Models**: Define models that can be automatically serialized and deserialized from JSON, streamlining client-server data exchange.
+- **Reflectable**: Utilizes Dart's reflectable package for runtime reflection, enabling dynamic invocation of methods based on request paths.

 ## Getting Started